How to Hire Remote Workers as Contractors in Malta

 Typically, foreign companies would not have to worry about compliance in a country where they have no business presence.
 But when you hire remote workers in Malta there are two potential compliance risks.

 The first is misclassification, where Maltese authorities conclude that your contractor is in reality an employee.
 They arrive at this by examining the nature of the relationship, and how much control you exert over the contractor.
 In this case, it could be you managing their work schedule and methods.
 It could also mean you issuing a fixed salary-like monthly payment which makes the worker look like an employee.

-The government is not really ‘auditing’ contractor relationships, so this would only come up if the contractor made a claim for employee status.
+The government is not ‘auditing’ contractor relationships, so this would only come up if the contractor claimed employee status.
 This underscores the need for a clear contract and invoices that establish the contractor as self-employed.

 Permanent establishment risk in Malta